soruly/trace.moe-api/docs/docs.md

 ## Using the API with API Keys

-If you have an API Key that grants you more search quota and limits, put your API key in either HTTP header `x-trace-key` or query string `key`.
+If you have an API Key that grants you more search quota and limits, put your API key in the HTTP header `x-trace-key`.

 When searching with API Keys, it would count towards your account quota and limits.
 When searching without an API Key, you search as guests using your IP address.